Salem County Vocational Technical Schools

-The Salem County Vocational Technical Schools (SCVTS) is a countywide vocational and technical public school district, serving the educational needs of residents of Salem County, New Jersey, United States.
+The Salem County Vocational Technical Schools (SCVTS) is a countywide vocational and technical public school district, serving the educational needs of residents of Salem County, in the U.S. state of New Jersey.
 The district offers programs on both a full-time and shared-time basis in cooperation and partnership with the county's elementary and secondary schools, local and regional colleges and universities, for both school-aged students and adults.

-As of the 2014-15 school year, the district and its one school had an enrollment of 738 students and 43.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 17.0:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 695 students and 47.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.5:1.

 Schools

-Schools in the district (with 2014-15 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2023-24 enrollment data from the National Center for Education Statistics) are: